 Energy Efficiency Obligation Scheme

-EI-EEOS LogoDiscounts are now available from energy companies in return for "energy credits", under the Energy Efficiency Obligation Scheme (EEOS) for energy efficient works on your home.
-Being a retrofit partner of Kore, we are working through Electric Ireland to bring these discounts to our customers.
-This is a futher incentive for homeowners to retrofit their homes in an energy efficient way.
-Comfort Solutions Ireland can apply these discounts for our customers when you choose us as your retrofit partner.
-The discount will be applied, in full, to your next Electric Ireland electricity bill.
-If you are not an Electric Ireland customer, this is not a problem but you would need to switch.
-These are significant discounts and in addition to SEAI grants and tax incentives, make this a superb time to consider a home energy upgrade.
-(Please note that we can also register these energy credits and offer you a small discount if you are not an Electric Ireland customer)
+Discounts are now available from energy companies in return for "energy credits", under the Energy Efficiency Obligation Scheme (EEOS) for energy-efficient works on your home.
+Being a retrofit partner of Bord Gais, we are in a position to bring these additional discounts to our customers.
+You do NOT have to be a Bord Gais customer to be eligible for these discounts.
+This is a further incentive for homeowners to retrofit their homes in an energy-efficient way.
+Comfort Solutions Retrofit can apply these discounts for our customers when you choose us as your retrofit partner.
+The discount will be paid to you directly by our team, after works have been completed and the credits have been approved by Bord Gais.

 The Energy Efficiency Obligation Scheme (EEOS) is being implemented pursuant to the Energy Efficiency Directive 2012, Article 7.
 The Directive imposes a legal obligation on Member States to achieve new savings each year from 1 January 2014 to 31 December 2020 of 1.5% of the annual energy sales to final customers of all energy distributors and all retail energy sales companies by volume, averaged over the most recent three-year period prior to 1 January 2013.
 The target is cumulative, which means that it is based on incremental annual savings that deliver a total volume of savings at the end of the obligation period in 2020.